 In 1834 Chelmsley Wood is shown on the first Ordnance Survey map stretching from Bacons End to the southern end of Winchester Drive.
 A surviving remnant of the wood stands close to the town centre near the junction of Chelmsley Road and Moorend Avenue.
 Alcott Wood also survives at the southern end of the Moorend Avenue.

 Photograph right from the Birmingham History Forum Chelmsley Wood thread submitted by a guest user, Ann B whom I have not been able to contact.
 Her text: Chelmsley Wood in 1892.
 This is probably the main footpath from Alcott Hall to Keeper's Lodge, now under Dunster Rd.
 The wood was one of the last remnants of the Forest of Arden, and described as 'the beautiful hanging wood' of Coleshill.

-From the end of the last century the renovation of the estate has been in progress.
+From the end of the 20th century the renovation of the estate has been in progress.
 The town centre has been refurbished and a new supermarket, library and council offices built at the south end of the town centre.
-Work has begun to create a village centre around Craig Croft where a new primary school, community facilities, health centre and shops are being built.
+A new 'village' centre has been built around Craig Croft with a new primary school, community facilities, health centre and shops.
 Similar centres are to be rebuilt at Smiths Wood and Kingshurst.